megorei/website-neo4j-ruby/source/how-tos/_neo4j_factory_girl.md

 #### Workaround

-To workaround this issue I patched neo4j master branch so it does not throw an exception in this case but just saves the non-persisted node.
+To workaround this issue I patched neo4j master branch, so it does not throw an exception in this case but just saves the non-persisted node.

 This patch allows us at least to create factories using factory_girl.